 JUVÉDERM VOLBELLA® XC

 Specially formulated and FDA-approved for adding volume to the lips and reducing the appearance of smoker’s lines, JUVÉDERM VOLBELLA® XC is one of my preferred fillers for lip enhancement.
 Like JUVÉDERM®, JUVÉDERM VOLBELLA® XC is comprised of hyaluronic acid (HA), which is a naturally-occurring substance in the body.
 What sets JUVÉDERM VOLBELLA® XC apart is the inclusion of VYCROSS®, an advanced component that gives the filler a smoother consistency, making it ideal for treating the delicate lip area.
-This innovative injectable is designed to create soft, natural-looking results that are generally noticeable immediately after treatment and typically last for over a year.
+This innovative injectable is designed to create soft, natural-looking results that are generally noticeable immediately after treatment and typically last for over a year, although experiences vary.
 Another reason I tend to recommend JUVÉDERM VOLBELLA® XC for lip enhancement is that its unique formula provides subtle enhancements, enabling patients to achieve the results they desire without appearing over-augmented.